 It’s a really difficult condition because many who are diagnosed with HO strive to be healthy, workout regularly and eat the right foods, but still cannot stop the hunger, or the gaining of weight.

-Doctors are currently in the process of developing a research study, specifically focused on HO, and will begin selecting participants in June, or July of 2021.
+Doctors are currently in the process of developing a research study, specifically focused on HO, and will begin selecting participants in the second half of 2021.
 It’s a research study that has a lot of excitement, and many people wanting to participate.
 Please read below to learn more information about HO & to sign up for more study information, or to be considered as a potential participant.

 The hypothalamus is a tiny part of the brain that regulates homeostasis in the body.
 One such function includes its management of energy balance and hunger by pulling together the signals from the gut, fat cells, and the brain.
 It tells people when they are hungry and when they have had enough to eat.